stackhpc/ansible-lustre/README.md

 Additional general information about how lnet routes work is provided TODO: below.

-## Nodemap parameters
+## Nodemaps
-Ansible generates one nodemap per client.
-Default values are provided by the `lustre` mapping in `ansible/group_vars/all` and overriden for specific client groups (e.g. `ansible/group_vars/client_net1.yml`) as required.
-The key/value pairs in this mapping function essentially as described in the Lustre nodemap [property documentation](http://doc.lustre.org/lustre_manual.xhtml#alteringproperties), with the exception that as a convenience user/group squashing is defined in terms of the user/group name to squash to, rather than the id (the id is then looked up from the `projects` mapping in the group_vars).
+This Ansible generates one nodemap per client.
+Default values are provided by the `lustre` mapping in `ansible/group_vars/all` and overriden for specific client groups (e.g. in `ansible/group_vars/client_net1.yml`) as required.

+The key/value pairs in this mapping function essentially as described in the Lustre [nodemap documentation](http://doc.lustre.org/lustre_manual.xhtml#lustrenodemap) to provide maximum flexibility.
+In brief:
+- `trusted` determines whether client users can see the filesystem's canonical identifiers.
+Note these identifies are uid/gid - what user/group names these resolve (if at all) to depends on the users/groups present on the server.
+- `admin` controls whether root is squashed.
+The user/group it is squashed to is defined by the `squash_user` and `squash_group` parameters.
+- `squash_user` and `squash_group` define which (server) user/group unmapped client users/groups are squashed to.
+They are effectively the lustre nodeset parameters `squash_uid` and `squash_gid` except that as a convenience they take a name rather than id<sup id="foot1">[1](#f1)</sup>.
+Note that although the lustre documentation states squashing is disabled by default, in fact (under 2.12 and 2.14 at least) the squashed uid and gid default to 99 (the `nobody` user).
+Therefore if squashing is not required the `trusted` property must be set.
+- `fileset` if set, restricts the client to mounting only this subdirectory of the Lustre filesystem.<sup id="foot2">[2](#f2)</sup>.
+- `idmaps` define specific users/groups to map, and contain a list where each item is a 3-list of:
+    - `type`, user or group
+    - name on client to map to ...
+    - ... name on server

+The nodemap property `deny_unknown` is not currently supported here as it only appears useful if uid/gid mappings were defined for all users, which seems difficult to maintain.

 # Limitations
 Once the cluster is running, changing Lustre configuration is slightly tricky and may require unmounting/remounting clients, or waiting for changes to propagate.